-What Can a Handyman Do in Tangipahoa in Tangipahoa County, Louisiana?
+What Can a Handyman Do Without a License in Tangipahoa in Tangipahoa County, Louisiana?

 In Tangipahoa (Tangipahoa Parish), Louisiana does not issue a single statewide "handyman license."
 Instead, contractor licensing/registration is triggered by project dollar thresholds and by specific trades (electrical/plumbing/HVAC) that are licensed separately.
 Many small "handyman" jobs can be done without a state contractor credential if you stay under Louisiana’s contractor threshold and avoid regulated trades, but you still typically need a local occupational (business) license and job permits when required.